 The world is poised to unravel, and as the old falls away, I pray the new with which we replace it will be a better, stronger reflection of the truth we are called to represent.
 Only in unity with one another will we be able truly to seek justice.

-R.E. works with Baptists in Texas as a cross-cultural mobilizer to equip churches for effective outreach to Muslims.
+R.E. works with Baptists in Texas as a cross-cultural mobilizer to equip churches for effective cross-cultural ministry to people of Middle Eastern background and heritage.
 His full name is withheld due to security issues.
 The views expressed are those solely of the author.

 R.E. was recently featured in our ‘On the Way’ podcast.
 Click here to listen to the episode featuring him.